bmedicke/webappsec/readme.md

-Since the profile page allows users to write a long string and save it to their profile (the about field/biography) it is a self-evident target for injection attacks.
+Since the profile page allows users to write a long string and save it to their profile (the about field/biography) it is a self-evident target for injection attacks
+(the same test was performed for the other POST endpoints).

 ![image](https://user-images.githubusercontent.com/173962/150844630-f64c4daa-206e-4e1a-a012-420c1934d895.png)
 > enumerating strings over the about field